rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

 Creating uses a POST operation, updating uses a PUT operation.

 **Note**: Each user can have multiple SSH key pairs (name and key).
-The launch configuration uses the admin user&rsquo;s SSH key pair name, usually the first admin user found in the tenant.
+The launch configuration uses the admin user's SSH key pair name, usually the first admin user found in the tenant.
 If there are multiple admin accounts in the tenant, there is no guarantee as to which one is used.
 So it is best for there to be one admin user in the tenant.
 This